Frequently Asked Questions

 Surge Protection Basics

 According to the Insurance Institute of Business and Home Safety, lightning strikes account for just two percent of all surge-related damage.
 That means 98 percent of the damage is caused by the hundreds of smaller power surges that typically go unnoticed every day.
-Learn more about power surges in our latest blog post.
-Power Quality: An Unlikely Culprit.
+Learn more about power quality in our Bulletin.

 Surge protective devices (SPDs) deliver a critical defensive function for electronic equipment and systems used to run businesses by ensuring that power surges do not damage or destroy them.
-An SPD may survive to protect your business for years - or only for a few days - depending on its exposure to surges.
-Knowing when to replace it means Understanding the Possible Lifecycle of Your SPD.
+An SPD may survive to protect your business for years – or only for a few days – depending on its exposure to surges.
+Knowing when to replace it means reading our blog.

 AC Power Protection